ASVAB AFQT Frequent QuestionsCommon Questions on the Armed Services Vocational Aptitude Battery (ASVAB) Armed Forces Qualification Test (AFQT) Score.

 Is the ASVAB AFQT score being collected through the California Longitudinal Pupil Achievement Data System (CALPADS)?

-No. At this time, this data is being collected through a web application called the ASVAB Reporting System.
-In the future, if a decision is made to permanently collect this data, it will most likely then be collected through CALPADS.
+No. At this time, this data is being collected through a web application called the ASVAB Reporting System that is maintained by the CALPADS Operations Office.

 Will students be automatically contacted by a military recruiter when they take the ASVAB?